Wordcount is a visualization of the way we use language.

-Each word’s size reflects its frequency relative to the words that precede and follow it, giving a visual barometer of relevance — the larger the word, the more we use it; the smaller the word, the less common it is.
+It presents the 86,800 most frequently used English words, ranked in order of commonality.
+Each word is scaled to reflect its usage frequency relative to the words that precede and follow it, giving a visual barometer of relevance.
+The larger the word, the more we use it.
+The smaller the word, the more uncommon it is.

-Wordcount tracks the way we use language, while its sister project, Querycount, tracks the way we use Wordcount (warning: it’s a much different list).
+Wordcount tracks the way we use language, while its sister project, Querycount, tracks the way we use Wordcount (a very different list).

 Wordcount was created at Fabrica.